bacongravy/glitcheroo/README.md

 This removes the Git configuration values added by the `setup-target`, `deploy`, and `remix` commands.

+## Evironment variables

+The `glitcheroo deploy` command will read the Git URL of the target project from the `GLITCHEROO_GIT_URL` environment variable if it is set.

 ## Implementation details

 The `glitcheroo` tool works by configuring and using Git.